 I also like how casual and honest they kept their email subscription call-to-action.
 The header is especially eye-catching -- and it plays off of the popular SlideShare about crappy content we mentioned earlier.

 In fact, Velocity Partners' Harendra Kapur recently wrote a blog post on what goes in to great B2B writing -- starting with this disclaimer, of course.

-The copywriters at Intrepid Travel, a Melbourne-based adventure travel company, are on this list because they understand where the intersection of interesting and informational lies.
+The copywriters at Intrepid Travel, a Melbourne-based adventure travel company, are on this list because they're at the intersection of interesting and informational.